 Back to Basics

 New people are entering the industry all the time and IT folks are getting involved in more levels of controls and operations so it’s good that we continue having conversations around the basics of systems, networks and security.
 The construction process is still not finely tuned when it comes to integrating building systems.
-The more conversation around the basics and the process of involving Owners, General Contractors, IT personnel, and Master System Integrators the better the process will become and the more efficient our projects and buildings will become.
+More conversation around the basics and the process of involving Owners, General Contractors, IT personnel, and Master System Integrators creates a better process that will lead to more efficiencies.
 I’m definitely optimistic.

 Agree to Disagree